igordertigor/website-blog/content/scala_python_cpp.md

 Turns out, the disadvantages of scala didn't immediately come to me.
 Here are some

-- Lightweight projects are clumsy&mdash;a few lines of code that you put into your `PATH` to do something useful&mdash;are a not so great with scala.
+- Lightweight projects are clumsy&mdash;a few lines of code that you put into your `PATH` to do something useful&mdash;are not quite so quick and easy with scala.
 But maybe it wasn't designed for that anyway.
 - Interactive coding is a little clumpsy.
 Yes, there is a [repl](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), but nobody would really try to solve problems in it (unlike in [ipython](https://ipython.org/)).

 # Conclusion